More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Methodology

 where \(\epsilon\) is a small constant for numerical stability.

-We define position $v$ as an \textbf{uncertainty anchor} when \(H^{(v)}\) exceeds an adaptive threshold \(\tau(\mathbf{H})\), which is dynamically adjusted according to the maximum sampling branch number in the sampling process (see Section~\ref{sec:entropy} for further analysis).
+As illustrated in Figure~\ref{fig:method_compare}, our EDU sampling workflow consists of two main stages: 1) entropy-based anchor detection and branching, and 2) fragment-level evaluation and labeling.

-Overall, as illustrated in Figure~\ref{fig:method_compare}, our EDU sampling workflow consists of two main stages: 1) entropy-based anchor detection and branching, and 2) fragment-level evaluation and labeling.
+\paragraph{EDU Sampling at Uncertainty Anchors} We define position $t$ as an \textbf{uncertainty anchor} when \(H_{t}\) exceeds a threshold \(\tau\).

-\paragraph{EDU Sampling at Anchor Position} To balance solution diversity and quality, EDU sampling repeats branching an anchor position of only top-$2$ logits at the first token and each anchor position afterwards,\footnote{Experiments with top-$3$ and other schemes yielded similar results.} with subsequent tokens generated greedily (i.e. \(\arg\max_t \mathbf{P}_v^{(t)}\)) until the next anchor position is reached.
+To balance solution diversity and quality, at each uncertainty anchor, EDU sampling branches into $2$ using top-$2$ logits,\footnote{Experiments with top-$3$ and other schemes yielded similar results.} and it then generate subsequent tokens greedily (i.e. \(\arg\max_v \mathbf{P}_v\)) until the next uncertainty anchor is reached.
 This strategy efficiently samples alternative reasoning paths without excessive computational overhead.
-To avoid artifacts caused by mathematical symbols (e.g., \(\sum, \int\)), we exclude tokens in the symbol set \(\mathcal{S}\) (see Appendix~\ref{app:mathcal_s}) from entropy calculations.
-In our experiments, we observed that branching at these tokens often leads to garbled outputs.
+To avoid artifacts caused by specific structural tokens (e.g., opening parentheses or brackets), we exclude tokens in the symbol set \(\mathcal{S}\) (see Appendix~\ref{app:mathcal_s}) from entropy calculations.

-\paragraph{Monte Carlo Estimation Scoring} After performing the EDU sampling, each answer is segmented into multiple fragments at anchor positions.
-For each fragment, we assign a correctness label ([0, 1]) based on the final solution’s validity using Monte Carlo Estimation (MCE;~\citep{katzgraber2011introductionmontecarlomethods}).
-This fragment-level approach enables a fine-grained assessment of reasoning steps, as shown in Figure~\ref{fig:method_compare}, where each segment is mapped to its corresponding correctness label.
+\paragraph{Monte Carlo Estimation Scoring} After performing the EDU sampling, model generates a binary tree, where each branch is segmented into fragments by uncertainty anchors.
+To score each fragment, we assign a correctness label $(0, 1)$ based on the final solution’s validity using Monte Carlo Estimation (MCE;~\citealp{katzgraber2011introductionmontecarlomethods}).
+This fragment-level scoring approach enables a fine-grained assessment of reasoning steps, as shown in Figure~\ref{fig:method_compare}, where each segment is mapped to its corresponding correctness label.